Neec Nonso: Early life and education

 Neec Nonso was born in Aguleri, Anambra State, later moved with his family to Lagos.
 He studied theatre and film studies at the University of Nigeria, Nsukka.

 In 2019, he emerged as the winner LagosPhoto portfolio review and was awarded a one-year residency programme with African Artists Foundation, Lagos.
 The Prince Claus foundation announced him as one of the 12 artists reimagining the future of their cities as part of the mentorship programme in 2023.

 In 2025, Neec Nonso was announced the winner of the "ATLAS: Another Nigeria" photography competition with his image entitled "for the new to come the old must go".
-Organised by the Republic journal in collaoration with the Lagos Photo, the recognition came with a $2,500 cash prize, professional mentorship, and exhibition at the Lagos Photo Festival 2025.
+Organised by the Republic journal in collaboration with the Lagos Photo, the recognition came with a $2,500 cash prize, professional mentorship, and exhibition at the Lagos Photo Festival 2025.

 Neec is an alumnus of 2022 Rele young contemporaries and a finalist of Art-X Lagos.